a building - founders hall at dusk

 Student Health and Wellbeing Services

 Student Health and Wellbeing Services (SHWS), a fully accredited clinic, consists of Medical Services, Counseling and Psychological Services, and Health Education.
-Our licensed medical professionals include physicians, nurse practitioners, registered nurses, medical assistants, clinical laboratory scientists and a radiological technologist.
+Our licensed medical professionals include physicians, nurse practitioners, registered nurses, medical assistants, clinical laboratory scientists, and a radiologic technologist.
 Our professional mental health providers include licensed psychologists, social workers, and marriage and family therapists, as well as therapists fulfilling professional training at our site.
-Our front office staff is welcoming, knowledgeable and always happy to assist you with health records, appointment scheduling and any other questions.
+Our front office staff is welcoming, knowledgeable, and always happy to assist you with health records, appointment scheduling, and any other questions.
 In our Recreation & Wellness facility, our Health Education team and the Peer Health Educators focus on health-promoting fun activities for students.

 University Police Department